kubenow/KubeNow/docs/getting_started/bootstrap.rst

 You can import the latest image build by running the following `Ansible <http://ansible.com>`_ playbook::

-  # please note that this playbook is dependant on
-  # having glance installed on your computer
   ansible-playbook playbooks/import-openstack-image.yml

 If everything goes well, you will see the new image in the OpenStack web interface (Compute > Images).
 As an alternative, you can check that the image is present using the OpenStack command line client::